 Blockchain is a revolutionary technology that is all set on transforming the financial industry.
 But beyond Bitcoin and other cryptocurrencies, the blockchain technology has a wide range of potential use cases.
-If applied properly, blockchain can change the face of supply chains all around the world, leading to a more reliable exchange of goods and thereby ensuring the authenticity of products.
+If applied properly, blockchain can change the face of supply chains all around the world, leading to more reliable exchange of goods and thereby ensuring authenticity of products.
 This concept can be extremely useful for the healthcare and pharmaceutical industries.

 The concept of Blockchain

-Blockchain is simply a “chain” of blocks, each of which contains records for one or more transactions.
+Blockchain is simply a “chain” of blocks, each of which contain records for one or more transactions.
 Essentially, a blockchain is a shared, distributed ledger that records transactions immutably and keeps track of digital asset ownership.
 Blockchain can be used to track and trade anything of value, thus reducing risks involved with typical transactions.